Aparito 5th Birthday Conference and Celebration: Conference Summary

 We next had the privilege to hear from Maddie Collin, a Gaucher Patient and Patient advocate about the experience of participating in clinical trials as a child in conversation with Dr. Aimee Donald.
 Now in her twenties, Maddie and her mother Tanya have a long experience to draw on which can be illuminating for companies designing trials.
 Listening to Maddie explaining her burden and attitude to different invasive procedures necessary for clinical practice and clinical trials it was clear that a patient-centric approach is important for success in patient recruitment and engagement.

-It is key that Aparito is able to support access to healthcare in every region of the world, therefore Dr. Karen Fieggen, Head of Medical Genetics at Groote Schuur and Red Cross Children’s War Memorial Hospitals in Cape Town, SA spoke about our collaboration and research into ‘Precision medicine in South African children with refractory epilepsy’, based on the hypothesis that home technology-based monitoring has the potential to improve the management of children with epilepsy in South Africa.
+It is key for Aparito to support access to healthcare in every region of the world, therefore Dr. Karen Fieggen, Head of Medical Genetics at Groote Schuur and Red Cross Children’s War Memorial Hospitals in Cape Town, SA spoke about our collaboration and research into ‘Precision medicine in South African children with refractory epilepsy’, based on the hypothesis that home technology-based monitoring has the potential to improve the management of children with epilepsy in South Africa.

 Working with the Aparito Atom5 platform she summarised the inherent challenges of working with trial participants living in the townships and rural areas that they needed to overcome, such as the high cost of cellular data and limited cellular access in rural areas.
 Despite the limitations, she concluded that the technology opens up areas that were previously not accessible.

-Also looking to the future, Alberto E. Tozzi, Chief Innovation Officer at Bambino Gesu hospital in Rome spoke about the eHealth Hub initiative to identify new technololgy based innovations.
+Also looking to the future, Dr. Alberto E. Tozzi, Chief Innovation Officer at Bambino Gesu hospital in Rome spoke about the eHealth Hub initiative to identify new technololgy based innovations.
 From forty innovations, Aparito was the idea that was selected to support a project in children with shunts in cases of hydrocephalus.
 Dr. Andrea Carai from the Oncological Neurosurgery Unit presented the issues of monitoring these children which he characterized as:

 Inappropriate ER referrals; Avoidable diagnostic tests;